bksung0708/amazon-test-automation/README.md

-Amazon website user interface automation test
+Amazon website user interface test automation

 A testing script for users purchasing a product

-Automation test cases
+Test automation cases

 1. Search for a product
 2. Add a product to a shopping cart